 - 1. Behavior can vary by product, market, distribution channel, fund performance, time/product duration, etc. - 2.
 Options embedded in the product may impact behavior. - 3.
 Options may be elective or non-elective in nature.
 Living benefits are often elective and death benefit options are generally non-elective. - 4.
 Elective contractholder options may be more driven by economic conditions than non-elective options. - 5.
 As the value of a product option increases, there is an increased likelihood that contractholders will behave in a manner that maximizes their financial interest (e.g., lower lapses, higher benefit utilization, etc.). - 6.
-Behavior formulas may have both rational and irrational components (irrational behavior is defined as situations where some contractholders may not always act in their best financial interest).
-The rational component should be dynamic, but the concept of rationality need not be interpreted in strict financial terms and might change over time. - 7.
+Behavior formulas may have both rational and irrational components only to the extent justified by experience (irrational behavior is defined as situations where some contractholders may not always act in their best financial interest).
+The rational component should be dynamic but the concept of rationality need not be interpreted in strict financial terms and might change over time in response to observed trends in contractholder behavior based on increased or decreased financial efficiency in exercising their contractual options. - 7.
 Options that are ancillary to the primary product features may not be significant drivers of behavior.
-Whether an option is ancillary to the primary product features depends on many things such as: - For what purpose was the product purchased? - Is the option elective or non-elective? - Is the value of the option well known?
+Whether an option is ancillary to the primary product features depends on many things such as: - For what purpose was the product purchased? - Is the option elective or non-elective? - Is the value of the option well known? - 8.
+External influences, including emergence of viatical / life settlement companies, may impact behavior.